 Cons

-With the ACTION MASS CB feature fine-tuning the balance, the club indeed felt light yet powerful.
-Initially, the counterbalanced grip felt a bit unusual, but once accustomed, it delivered a smooth, controlled swing with less effort.
-This feature was particularly noticeable in maintaining a consistent swing path, helping us steer clear of that dreaded slice.
+The ACTION MASS CB feature fine-tunes balance, making the club feel light yet powerful.
+The counterbalanced grip felt unusual at first, but once we adjusted, it delivered a smooth, controlled swing with less effort.
+This feature was particularly effective for maintaining a consistent swing path and reducing that dreaded slice.
+Golfers who prefer a compact, traditional head shape may not love the look at address, but the performance trade-off is well worth it.

 TaylorMade SiM 2 Max Fairway